lucascorrei4/lolabot/docs/SYSTEM_PROMPT_ARTICLE_CREATOR.md

 2. Ask for more sections/examples
 3. Request comparison tables and detailed how-tos

-### Posts not positioning LolaBot correctly?
+### Posts not positioning BizAI Agent correctly?
 1. The prompt now emphasizes CUSTOM SERVICE vs DIY
 2. Mentions $997 + $199/mo pricing model
-3. If still generic, add: "LolaBot is NOT a self-serve widget, it's a done-for-you service"
+3. If still generic, add: "BizAI Agent is NOT a self-serve widget, it's a done-for-you service"